MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

 ## Enable your app for use in production

-When you're ready, this procedure descries how to enable the app for use in your organization's production environment.
+When you're ready, this procedure describes how to enable the app for use in your organization's production environment.

 1. In the Microsoft Defender Portal, select **Settings**.
 Then choose **Cloud Apps**.